Esteban Loaiza: Pittsburgh Pirates

 Loaiza moved to the big league club in 1995, making his major league debut on April 29, 1995 for the Pirates against the Philadelphia Phillies.
 He worked five innings in the game, giving up five hits and one unearned run to achieve the first major league win of his career.
 He finished his rookie season with an 8–9 record and a 5.16 ERA in 31 starts.

 He began the 1996 season back in the minors with the Triple-A Calgary Cannons, but was recalled to the majors on June 7.

 Texas Rangers

 The Pirates traded Loaiza to the Texas Rangers on July 17, 1998, in exchange for Todd Van Poppel and Warren Morris.
 He spent the next two seasons with Texas, pitching both as a starter and a reliever for the Rangers.

 Toronto Blue Jays

-The Rangers traded Loaiza to the Toronto Blue Jays on July 19, 2000 for Michael Young and Darwin Cubillán.
+The Rangers traded Loaiza to the Toronto Blue Jays for Michael Young and Darwin Cubillán on July 19, 2000.
 He pitched with the Blue Jays through 2002.